In this short guide, we will walk you through the basics of creating a premium split sheet agreement. Let's get started!

 - Click on "Agreement Name" to name your split sheet

-- Click on each of your collaborator's names to enter copyright split percentages for each person.
-The total cannot exceed 100%
+- Click on each of your collaborator's names to enter copyright split percentages for each person and the type of ownership that each person will have.
+The total of the splits cannot exceed 100%

 - If you plan on working with a particular collaborator frequently you can assign a default split to them by checking the "default" box.
 By doing so, Cosynd will automatically assign that ownership percentage to that collaborator in all future agreements you have with them.
 You won't have to enter this information again whenever you work with that collaborator.